Jamessmark/Figma-Context-MCP/README.md

 *   **Comprehensive Design Data Extraction (`get_figma_data`)**: Fetches detailed information about your Figma files or specific nodes, simplifying complex Figma structures into a more digestible format for AI.
 *   **Precise Image Downloads (`download_figma_images`)**: Allows targeted downloading of specific image assets (SVGs, PNGs) from your Figma files.
+*   ⭐ **Figma Variables Extraction (`get_figma_variables`)**:
+    *   Retrieves all variables and variable collections directly from your Figma file using Figma's Variables API.
+    *   Variables are Figma's dynamic values system that can store colors, numbers, strings, and booleans with different modes/themes.
+    *   Different from design tokens: Variables are a specific Figma feature for creating dynamic, mode-aware values, while design tokens are extracted style values from the design.
+    *   Supports both local variables (all variables in the file) and published variables (those published to team library).
+    *   Outputs structured data showing variable collections, modes, and values for each mode.
 *   ⭐ **Automated Design Token Generation (`generate_design_tokens`)**:
     *   Extracts crucial design tokens (colors, typography, spacing, effects) directly from your Figma file.
     *   Outputs a structured JSON file, ready to be integrated into your development workflow or used by AI to ensure design consistency.